-Section 1 - Definition of eligible derivatives party - paragraphs (m) to (q)
+Section 1 - Definition of eligible derivatives party - paragraphs (m) to (p)

-Under paragraphs (m) to (q) of the definition of "eligible derivatives party", a person or company will only be considered to be an eligible derivatives party if it has made certain representations to the derivatives firm in writing.
+Under paragraphs (m) to (p) of the definition of "eligible derivatives party", a person or company will only be considered to be an eligible derivatives party if it has made certain representations to the derivatives firm in writing.

-If the derivatives firm has not received a written factual statement from a derivatives party, the derivatives firm should not consider the derivatives party to be an eligible derivatives party.
+If the derivatives firm has not received a written statement from a derivatives party, the derivatives firm should not consider the derivatives party to be an eligible derivatives party.

 We expect that a derivatives firm would maintain a copy of each derivatives party's written representations that is relevant to its status as an eligible derivatives party and would have policies and procedures reasonably designed to ensure that the information relating to each derivatives party is up to date.
-Subsection 1(7) provides that a derivatives firm must not rely on such a written representation if reliance on that representation would be unreasonable.
-See subsection 1(7) of this Policy for further guidance.

-For the purposes of paragraphs (m) and (n), net assets must have an aggregate realizable value, before taxes, but after deduction of the corresponding liabilities, that are more than the prescribed threshold (\$25 000 000 in paragraph (m) and \$10 000 000 in paragraph (n)) or an equivalent amount in another currency.
-Unlike in paragraph (o), assets considered for the purposes of paragraphs (m) and (n) are not limited to "financial assets".
+For the purposes of paragraph (m), net assets must have an aggregate realizable value, before taxes, but after deduction of the corresponding liabilities, that are more than \$25 000 000 in Canadian dollars or an equivalent amount in another currency.
+Unlike in paragraph (o), assets considered for the purposes of paragraphs (m) are not limited to "financial assets".

-A person or company is only an eligible derivative party under paragraphs (n) and (q) if the person or company has, at the time the transaction occurs, represented to be a commercial hedger.
-The derivatives firm may rely on a written representation from the derivatives party that it is a commercial hedger for the derivatives it transacts with the derivatives firm unless a reasonable person would have grounds to believe that the statement is false or it is otherwise unreasonable to believe that the representation is accurate.
+A person or company is only an eligible derivative party under paragraph (n) if the person or company has, at the time the transaction occurs, represented that it is a commercial hedger.
+The derivatives firm may rely on a written representation from the derivatives party that it is a commercial hedger for the derivatives it transacts with the derivatives firm unless a reasonable person would have grounds to believe that the statement is false, or it is otherwise unreasonable to believe that the representation is accurate.
 This representation may be tailored by the eligible derivatives party and the derivatives firm to provide for specific derivatives or types of derivatives.

-In the case of paragraph (o), the individual must beneficially own financial assets, as that term is defined in section 1.1 of NI 45-106, that have an aggregate realizable value before tax but net of any related liabilities of at least \$5 000 000 (or an equivalent amount in another currency).
+In the case of paragraph (o), the individual must beneficially own financial assets, as that term is defined in section 1.1 of NI 45-106, that have an aggregate realizable value before tax but net of any related liabilities of at least \$ 5 000 000 in Canadian dollars (or an equivalent amount in another currency).
 "Financial assets" is defined to include cash, securities or a deposit, or an evidence of a deposit that is not a security for the purposes of securities legislation.

-Paragraph (p) of the definition of "eligible derivatives party" provides that a derivatives firm may treat a derivatives party as an eligible derivatives party if the derivatives party represents to the derivatives firm that all of its obligations under a derivative are guaranteed or otherwise fully and unconditionally supported (under a letter of credit or credit support agreement) by one or more eligible derivatives parties, other than eligible derivatives parties qualifying as such under paragraph (n) or (o).
+Paragraph (p) of the definition of "eligible derivatives party" provides that a derivatives firm may treat a derivatives party as an eligible derivatives party if the derivatives party represents to the derivatives firm that all of its obligations under a derivative are guaranteed or otherwise fully and unconditionally supported (under a letter of credit or credit support agreement) by one or more eligible derivatives parties, other than an eligible derivatives party qualifying as such under paragraphs (n) (an individual) or (o) (an eligible commercial hedger).